Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Previous Year Questions: Federalism

 Class 10 Civics Chapter 2 Previous Year Questions - Federalism View Answer

-Ans: The main features of federalism are as follows:
+Ans: The main features of federalism in India are as follows:

-(2) Same citizens with separate jurisdiction: Different tiers of government govern the same citizens but each tier or level of government has its own jurisdiction in specific matters of legislation, taxation and administration.
+• Same citizens with separate jurisdiction: Different levels of government govern the same citizens, but each has its own authority over specific areas like legislation, taxation, and administration.

-(3) Jurisdiction specified by the constitution: The jurisdiction or powers of each tier or level of government are specified in the constitution.
-So the existence and authority of each tier of government are constitutionally guaranteed.
+• Jurisdiction specified by the constitution: The powers of each government level are clearly defined in the constitution, ensuring their existence and authority are constitutionally protected.

-(4) No constitutional change without the consent of both the governments: The fundamental provisions of the constitution cannot be unilaterally changed by one level of government.
-Such changes require the consent of both the levels of government.
+• No unilateral constitutional changes: Fundamental provisions of the constitution cannot be changed by one level of government alone; consent from both levels is required.

 Previous Year Questions 2019